exitplanner/xbrl-parser/README.md

 console.log(report);
 ```

 The `CvrParser` is named like that since it parses information fetched from the Danish national registry [cvr.dk](cvr.dk).
+There is also a `USGAAPParser` for for parsing XBRL for the US-GAAP taxonomy.

 ### Things to watch out for in the annual reports

 The code contains some comments for specific cases that have been discovered along the way.
 Some of the more interesting ones:

 - Some companies report revenue while others report "gross profit".
 It is unclear what the difference is.
 - Some companies report EBITDA in their PDF reports, but there is no EBITDA field in the taxonomy.
-As such, EBITDA is a calculated field in the mapped reports.
+As such, EBITDA is a *calculated field* in the mapped reports.

 ## XBRL spec notes